 Ministers may transfer funds from their operating budgets to their exempt staff salary budgets and vice versa.
-The annual transfer limit is between \$50,000 and \$100,000 determined proportionally based on the size of the budget granted to the minister as set out via written communication (see Appendix C).
+The annual transfer limit is between \$50,000 and \$100,000 determined proportionally based on the size of the budget granted to the minister as set out via written communication (see Appendix B).
 When funds are transferred to the exempt staff salary budget from the operating budget, a department must set aside an additional amount equal to 20 per cent of the funds to cover employee benefit costs.
 Alternatively, if funds are transferred from exempt staff salaries to the minister's operating budget, the amount includes 20 per cent of the funds in lieu of employee benefit cost.
 This 20-per-cent transaction is outside the minister's office budget.
 Only specified direct costs can be charged to the exempt staff salary budget.
 No transfers to or from the departmental salary budget are permitted.

-Ministers may carry forward a maximum of five per cent of their unexpended exempt staff and operating staff budgets from one fiscal year to the next.
+Ministers may access the departmental carry-forward for the portion of their unexpended exempt staff and operating staff budgets from one fiscal year to the next up to a maximum of five per cent of their originally constituted budget as of April 1.
+Ministers may use these funds for either Minister's Office or regional representation exempt salary or operating expenses.
 This authority does not extend to ministers' departmental staff budgets.